richtxteditor/richtxteditor/README.md

-## Hi there, I'm John, but some people call me Richie. 👋
+## Hi there, I'm John, but some call me Richie. 👋

 - 🔭 I’m currently working on myself
 - 🌱 I’m currently reinforcing data structures and algorithms